hitoshi-watase/sercrod/docs/reference/directives/event-click.md

 - Modifiers that map to DOM listener options (`capture`, `once`, `passive`).
 - Modifiers that call standard DOM methods on the event (`prevent`, `stop`).
-- Nablla specific modifiers that control how Nablla re-renders after the event (`update`, `noupdate`).
+- Sercrod specific modifiers that control how Sercrod re-renders after the event (`update`, `noupdate`).

 Concretely:

 - `@click.prevent`
-  Nablla specific.
+  Sercrod specific.
   Calls `event.preventDefault()` before evaluating the expression.
   Use this to block default navigation or form submission.

 - `@click.stop`
-  Nablla specific.
+  Sercrod specific.
   Calls `event.stopPropagation()` before evaluating the expression.
   Use this to prevent the click from bubbling to ancestor elements with their own `@click` handlers.

 - `@click.once`
   Framework syntax that maps directly to the standard DOM listener option `once: true`.
-  Nablla passes this through to `addEventListener`, so the browser detaches the listener after the first successful call.
+  Sercrod passes this through to `addEventListener`, so the browser detaches the listener after the first successful call.
   Subsequent clicks no longer trigger the handler.

 - `@click.capture`